Universality for two-dimensional critical cellular automata: Introduction

 One property that all of these previously studied models share, and one that simplifies the problem enormously, is that of symmetry.
 In all but the Duarte model, the symmetry is particularly strong, in that $X\in\U$ if and only if $-X\in\U$.
 The symmetry of the Duarte model is weaker (the useful property is that there exists a parallelogram of stable directions $\{u,-u,v,-v\}\subset\stab$), but it is enough to make a significant difference to the proof.
 An important aspect of the general models that we study -- perhaps \emph{the} most important aspect -- is the lack of any symmetry assumptions.
 Indeed, it is little exaggeration to say that the main task of this paper (as was that of~\cite{BSUgen}) is to handle the lack of symmetry, which causes all previously known techniques to break down.

-In the cases of the 2-neighbour model of Aizenman and Lebowitz, the symmetric, balanced threshold models of Gravner and Griffeath, and the unbalanced model of van Enter and Hulshof, the critical probability has now been determined up to a $1+o(1)$ factor.
-These results are due to Holroyd~\cite{Hol}, Duminil-Copin and Holroyd~\cite{DCH}, and Duminil-Copin and van Enter~\cite{DCvE}, respectively, and in some cases, even sharper results are known~\cite{GravHolMor,MorrisSharp}.
+In all of the above cases (namely, the 2-neighbour model of Aizenman and Lebowitz, the symmetric, balanced threshold models of Gravner and Griffeath, the Duarte model of Mountford, and the unbalanced model of van Enter and Hulshof) -- but in no other fundamentally different cases -- the critical probability has now been determined up to a $1+o(1)$ factor.
+These results are due to Holroyd~\cite{Hol}, Duminil-Copin and Holroyd~\cite{DCH}, the authors of the present paper~\cite{BDMSDuarte} and Duminil-Copin and van Enter~\cite{DCvE}, respectively, and in some cases, even sharper results are known~\cite{DEH,GravHolMor,HM}.
 Obtaining similarly sharp bounds for the general model is likely to be an important, but extremely difficult, direction for future research.

 The organization of the rest of the paper is as follows.
 In Section~\ref{se:sketch} we give an outline of the proof, we introduce some notation, and we recall a number of basic facts about $\U$-bootstrap percolation from~\cite{BSUgen}.
 In Section~\ref{se:upperprelims} we lay the groundwork for the proofs of the upper bounds of Theorem~\ref{th:main}, which are then proved in Sections~\ref{se:upperbal} (balanced case) and~\ref{se:upperunbal} (unbalanced case).
 In Section~\ref{se:approxfill} we define three different notions of `approximately internally filled' sets and prove a number of deterministic properties of such sets.
 In Section~\ref{se:lowerbal} we deduce the lower bound in the balanced case.
 The hardest part of the proof is the lower bound in the unbalanced case, which is contained in Section~\ref{se:lowerunbal}.
 Finally, we end the paper with some open problems, including a discussion of the problem in higher dimensions.